-Every night around 1am, I wake to an urgent running sound coming from my four-year-old’s bedroom.
+Every night around 1am, I wake to the sound of running coming from my four-year-old’s bedroom.
 It’s not so much the pitter patter of little feet, but the thump, thump, thump, of a little someone who’s scared of the dark and needs his mummy.
-He doesn’t say a word, but leaps into bed with us, wiggles his way between the sheets and presses his warm small body against mine.
+He doesn’t say a word, but leaps into bed with us, wiggles his way between the sheets and presses his small, warm body against mine.

 Put him back to bed!